 - Using CalenGoo’s ICS export function to export a single calendar: Just open "Settings", "Visibility/Download" in CalenGoo.
 Tap the blue button at the end of the line of the calendar that you would like to export.
 Scroll down and tap "Export as ICS attachment".
 Using this function you can email yourself the whole calendar as an ICS file.
 This ICS file can be imported into Google Calendar as explained above, using the "Import calendar" function.

 Exporting calendar as CSV fileIf you would like to export your calendar as CSV file to use it e.g. with Excel, you can use CalenGoo's "Settings", "Print" function for this purpose.
 Just set the "Format" to "Agenda" to make a "Send CSV" button appear at the end of the list.
 Tap it to create a CSV email attachment that contains the specified time range:

-To start it, just click the link.
-You need to have Java installed.
+To start it, just download the file and double click on.
+On Windows/Linux you need to have Java installed.
 If you don’t have Java, install it from http://www.java.com.

 Then you have to enter your Google Calendar email and password and click “Sign in”: